-You have the right to change CCOs or leave a CCO if you have an approved reason.
+You have the right to change CCOs or leave a CCO.

 If you do not have a CCO, your OHP is called Fee-For-Service or open card.
-This is called "feefor-service" because the state pays providers a fee for each service they provide.
+This is called "fee-for-service" because the state pays providers a fee for each service they provide.
 Fee-for-service members get the same types of physical, dental, and behavioral health care benefits as CCO members.